Day-Cohort-77/Bug-Ranch-dylanjohnson131/README.md

 ```

 1. In the **main** module, one of the first lines of code is `const drovers = hireDrovers(cattleToDrive)`.
 Explain what the value of the `drovers` variable is when that line of code runs.
-   > The variable "hireDrovers" is being defined as "drovers".
+ // The value of the drovers variable is an array of objects from the function hireDrovers once the argument "cattleToDrive" is being passed through the function.

 2. At the bottom of the main module, you will see the following code - `for (const drover of drovers)`.
 Explain what the values of both the `drover` and the `drovers` variables are.
-   > 'for (const drover of drovers)' is being defined so that only the object "drover" in the array of "drovers" will be called.
+// drover is an object in the array of multiple objects called drovers.

 3. In the **journey** module, there is a `journeyMaker()` function.
 In that function, there is a variable named `areas` which will have the value of an object.
 Use your debugger to show what the value of each key is on that object.
 Use [Loom](https://www.loom.com) to record your session.
    > https://www.loom.com/share/34cae821a9174a119536387b2a4a60b2?sid=6e96cbaa-3409-4836-9bb0-476a3009fd66